 An infrared heater moves heat at a high temperature to a target with a lower temperature through electromagnetic radiation.
-Infrared heaters are commonly used to heat places like patios or individual rooms in a house.
-You can troubleshoot a heater when it will not turn on or does not function properly.
+Infrared heaters are commonly used to heat places like patios or individual rooms in a house, and some hazards are associated with them.
+However, because infrared heat spreads by convection and warms objects in the path of the radiation rather than the air itself, an infrared heater is more useful in outdoor applications than other types of heaters, such as resistive electric heaters,

-If the heater will not turn on, make sure the power source is working properly.
-If it is an electric infrared heater, check to make sure the unit is plugged in and that the cord is free of damage.
-Check that the electrical socket is working properly by plugging in a known working appliance and checking that the circuit breaker is working.
 If you are using a gas-fired porch heater, check to make sure the propane is filled, properly connected and that the gas valve is turned to open.
 Make sure you hear the gas coming through the heater before your try to ignite it.
 If you do not hear any gas coming through to make sure the valve that releases the gas is working properly.
 Most gas valves will give you a series of clicks when they are working correctly.